Owl1y/Spotify-Remove-duplicates/dailylog.md

   4. ask them which playlist they want to be scanned
   5. gets that input and scans the playlist they selected

+### December 18, 2022
+- The program is now conected
+  - this means it can get a user
+  - read their playlist
+  - ask the person running the program what playlist they want scanned
+  - it scans the playlist and returns the items in the playlist